nikoletta-toth/example_pdf_ocr_name_recognition/README.md

 ```python
 pip install PDFNetPython3
 ```
-2. Step 2 of installation guide: download Samples to test PDFNet https://www.pdftron.com/downloads/PDFNetWrappers/PDFNetPython3.zip
+2. Step 2 of installation guide: download Samples to test PDFNet ( can be skipped ) https://www.pdftron.com/downloads/PDFNetWrappers/PDFNetPython3.zip

 Extract zip into the PDFNetPython3/ folder.
 Result should look like: PDFNetPython3/Samples